Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Barbed Devil.md

 aliases: ["Barbed Devil"]
 ---
 # Barbed Devil
 *Source: Monster Manual p.
-70. Available in the SRD.*
+70, Tasha's Cauldron of Everything.
+Available in the SRD.*

 Creatures of unbridled greed and desire, barbed devils act as guards to the more powerful denizens of the Nine Hells and their vaults.
 Resembling a tall humanoid covered in sharp barbs, spines, and hooks, a barbed devil has gleaming eyes that are ever watchful for objects and creatures it might claim for itself.
 These fiends welcome any chance to fight when victory promises reward.